Testing4AI/QuoTe/README.md

 $ python -m ipykernel install --name tf2-gpu
 ```

-To run jupyter notebook on a sever:
+To run the jupyter notebook on a sever:
 ```shell
 nohup jupyter notebook --ip 0.0.0.0 &
 ```